Linley Point: Parks

 Linley Point has a relatively large park situated on The Crescent.
 It is sometimes used for annual get-together events by Linley Point residents.
 New playground equipment and landscaping were added to the park in 2012.
 The changing demographics of the suburb has seen the park regularly used by local children.

 Transport

-There is only one access road in and out of Linley Point, being View St. There is a bus stop on Burns Bay Road near View St, which has Busways and Transit Systems buses going to Chatswood and Gladesville, as well as school bus services.
+There is only one access road in and out of Linley Point, being View St. There is a bus stop on Burns Bay Road near View St, which has Busways and Transit Systems buses going to Gladesville, Wynyard, Chatswood and Burwood, as well as school bus services.
 The closest Sydney Ferries wharf is either Woolwich or Huntleys Point.